TOTALTECH-CONSULTING/TotalTech-Constuling-Website/src/content/blog/the-role-and-importance-of-presales.md

 abstract: "The Presales function is essential for any technology selling organisation.
 It acts as the bridge connecting various departments: sales, product management, engineering, marketing, technical support, operations, senior leadership, and partners.
-In this article, I will why Presales is important, and how it provides that bridging function. "
+In this article, I will explain why Presales is important, and how it provides that bridging function. "
 ---
 *Reading time 7 minutes*